alexandrechevalier1/WorkshopBash/README.md

 }
 ```

-# Step 4 : Make a architecture constructor :
+# Step 5 : Make a architecture constructor :

-Create a script Bash named "Bash4.sh" that :
+In a Folder "step5" create a script Bash named "step5.sh" that :
-- Take a "config_file" as argument that represent the folder architecture off a project.
+- Take a "config_file" as argument (the "config file" represent the folder architecture off a project).
-- Create the architecture represented in "Config_File"
+- Create the architecture represented in "Config_File".

 The content off "Config_File" is :